 Connector functions

 The following table includes the specific functions of the connectors.
-Refer to the section "Locating the system board jumpers and connectors" on page 9-4 for an illustration of the connector locations.
+Refer to the section "Locating system board jumpers and connectors (machine type 2193)" on page 9-4 for an illustration of the connector locations.

 Table 7: Connector functions